-Operations & Customer Service and Human Resources Departments
+Operations, Customer Service, & Human Resources

-Operations & Customer Service functions as the core of METRO's transit services, including local bus, Park & Ride, Bus Rapid Transit, paratransit, and the HOV/HOT lane network.
+Operations, Customer Service, and Human Resources functions as the core of METRO's transit services, including local bus, Park & Ride, Bus Rapid Transit, paratransit, and the HOV/HOT lane network.
 The Facilities Maintenance division handles the cleanliness and upkeep of all METRO facilities, while the Customer Service division provides riders with personalized route and schedule information and handles compliments, complaints, and comments.
-The Human Resources department is responsible for recruitment, employee training, and employee benefits.
+The Human Resources division is responsible for recruitment, employee training, and employee benefits.